RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/PLIDemo.md

 2. Click the **CICS** drop-down list, and select **Configuration**.
 3. Change the **System Initialization Table** from `CBLVSAM` to `PLIVSAM` and click **Apply**.

-      This configures the server to use some PL/I IBM CICS resources.
+      This configures the server to use some PL/I CICS resources.

 ### Associate the Projects with the BANKDEMO Enterprise Server